no6969el/iracing-x3d-tuning/README.md

-# iRacing Tuning — Ryzen X3D + NVIDIA
+# iRacing Tuning — Ryzen X3D + NVIDIA     (If you like this project give it a STAR!)

 Zero hiccups in iRacing on Ryzen X3D — **every X3D AMD has shipped**, from the 6-core 5600X3D to the dual-cached 9950X3D2.
 Six steps, measured on a real rig, all reversible.
 The guide and menus detect your chip and only ever show the fixes that are safe for it.